How to Fix a Sinking Concrete Driveway

 Concrete settles due to low soil compaction, which creates gaps and air pockets.
 This leaves the soil prone to air and water absorption, leading to shifting that causes the concrete above to heave.
 Over the years, this leads to permanent settlement or uneven sloping.
 Likewise, cracks in the concrete may enable rainwater to seep in, which erodes the soil and reduces compaction.

 The injected mixture fills in the gaps in the soil.
-Once it hardens, it compacts the soil and prevents air and water intrusion that led to the settlement/sloping.
+Once it hardens, it compacts the soil and blocks air and water intrusion which prevents concrete settlement/sloping.

 Once the process is complete, the hole is patched and hardly noticeable.
 The entire process takes less than 24 hours.
 It goes without saying that this is not a DIY endeavor.